Chaand Raat: Background

 Chaand Raat celebrations occur on the eve of Eid ul-Fitr, which is celebrated on 1 Shawwal.
-The beginning of an Islamic month depends on the first sighting of the lunar crescent and thus the month of Ramadan can be of either 29 or 30 days.
+Originated in South Asia, the beginning of an Islamic month depends on the first sighting of the lunar crescent and thus the month of Ramadan can be of either 29 or 30 days.
 Chaand Raat occurs on the same evening on which first lunar crescent of the month of Shawwal is observed.
 As the exact day of Eid ul-Fitr is dependent on the moon sighting, Chaand Raat is often considered more festive on Eid ul-Fitr than Eid ul-Adha, which is known well in advance.

 Festivities

-Once the new moon is sighted, announcements are made from mosques, television channels and radio stations.
+Once the new moon is sighted, announcements are made from mosques, as well as through television and radio broadcasts.
 Festivities begin almost instantly and continue all night until the morning Fajr prayer.
 Entire families head out towards the local bazaars, markets and shopping malls.
 Shoppers usually purchase last-minute items for Eid, such as shalwar kameez, bangles, jewelry, bags, and shoes.
 Gifts and sweets are brought for friends while toys are brought for children.
 Barber shops and beauty parlors are also heavily visited in the evening in preparation for the following day.
 At home, women and girls decorate their hands with mehndi.
 People also decorate their homes and begin preparing food for the holiday.
 Decorative lights are put up in markets as well as government buildings, banks and mosques.
 Chaand Raat also gives a chance for people to meet with friends and extended family.